Medicare Payment Rule Advocacy Center

 Attend a Local Event

 The reason why Congress takes numerous breaks from their legislative work is so elected officials can get back to their districts and spend time with their constituents.
-During these recesses, they schedule various public events, including town halls.
+With it being an election year, they are likely to host public events, including town halls.
 (Well, they are supposed to.
 Some are better than others at making themselves available.)
 Attending these town halls is one of the most effective ways to have your voice heard and influence your lawmakers.

 To find a town hall or other events for your members of Congress, visit Town Hall Project.
 If you don’t see one listed, call their district office directly and ask when their next public event will take place.